 Investigating Coastal Issues

 Outreach and collaboration are essential components of each research project.
-Researchers regularly consult with decision-makers to ensure that current needs and feasible solutions are addressed.
+In IA projects, researchers regularly consult with decision-makers to ensure that current needs and feasible solutions are addressed.
 With long-standing community relationships, Sea Grant Extension and communication specialists help researchers connect key aspects of research projects to stakeholders as well as communicate project goals and results.

 Previous research projects have focused on: